General patient wards

 Reduce the risk of outbreaks & infection

-Neutralise offensive odours that affect patient and staff comfort
+Neutralize offensive odors that affect patient and staff comfort.

 Air disinfection for healthcare environments

 Wherever people are coming and going, pathogens and pollutants are being introduced to the indoor environment.
 WellAir's portable air disinfection devices and air cleaning systems use our patented NanoStrikeTM Technology to inactivate aerosolized viruses, bacteria, and fungi.

 Our Defend range of FDA-cleared Class II medical devices combines our powerful NanoStrike Technology with a triple-stage filtration system.
 These devices not only inactivate pathogens but clear the air of pollutants such as pollen, particulate matter (PM), volatile organic compounds (VOCs), gases, chemicals, and odors.